Huawei has offered more details about the upcoming Kirin 930 chipset, which is due to land in several of the company’s 2015 devices.

 The Kirin 930, which is a custom-built Huawei chip, is expected to ship with the upcoming flagship Ascend P8, as well as the MediaPad X2 tablet.

-To build up hype for the devices, the Chinese company has revealed that the Kirin 930 will use a new, reworked version of the Cortex A53 processor cores.
+To build up hype for the devices, the Chinese company has revealed that

 The existing Cortex A53 designs were originally developed by ARM, and are used across most of the industry’s mobile chips, including Qualcomm’s Snapdragon series and Samsung’s Exynos.